moderntribe/square-one/docs/frontend/README.md

 # Theme Overview

-Check `local-config-sample.php` for how to setup your basic wp constants when initializing the project.
+Check `local-config-sample.php` for how to setup your basic WordPress constants when initializing the project.

 The main theme for this system lives in `/wp-content/themes/core`.
 The assets (js/css/img/fonts) for this and its child themes live in `/wp-content/themes/core`.